pkubowicz/idea-scala-kotlin/README.md

 - default method parameters used in Java: work great if you use a proper annotation, if you don't use - work as in Scala
 - POJO-compatible data classes
 - smart casts
+- can use function instances as Java functional interfaces - see `KotlinLambdas.passLambdasToJava`

 ## Bad in Kotlin